Robust Estimation under the Wasserstein Distance: Robust Estimation under Wp

 The lower bound formalizes the intuitive notion that finite-sample robust estimation is harder than both population-limit robust estimation and finite-sample standard estimation.
-The upper bound shows that the risk bound of \cref{prop:minimax-risk} translates to the finite-sample setting up to empirical convergence error.
+The upper bound shows that the risk bound of Proposition~\ref{prop:minimax-risk} translates to the finite-sample setting up to empirical approximation error.
 For the distribution families considered in \cref{thm:concrete-minimax-risk-bounds}, these risk bounds match up to the gap between $R_{p,n}(\cG,0)$ and $\sup_{\mu \in \cG}\E[\Wp(\hat{\mu}_n,\mu)]$, i.e., up to the sub-optimality of plug-in estimation under $\Wp$.
-To the best of our knowledge, it is unknown whether this gap can be closed.
-Under the further assumption of smooth densities, the plug-in estimator is known to be suboptimal and the gap from optimality has been characterized \citep{nilesweed22minimax}; optimization for this regime is beyond the scope of this work.
+Under mild conditions given below, both of these quantities scale at rate $n^{-1/d}$.\footnote{Under the further assumption of smooth densities, the plug-in estimator is known to give a suboptimal rate \citep{nilesweed22minimax}; optimization for this regime is beyond the scope of this work.}

 \begin{corollary}[Concrete finite-sample risk bounds] Let $0 \leq \eps \leq 0.49$, $q > p$, $\cX = \R^d$ for $d > 2p$, and $\cG \in \{\cG_q(\sigma),\cG_\mathrm{subG}(\sigma),\cG_\mathrm{cov}(\sigma)\}$.
 If $\cG = \cG_q(\sigma)$, further suppose that $d > (1/p - 1/q)^{-1}$, while if $\cG = \cG_\mathrm{cov}(\sigma)$, assume that $p < 2$ and $d > (1/p - 1/2)^{-1}$.
 Then there exist constants $C_1,C_2 > 0$ depending only on $p$, $q$, and $d$ such that